Heat Conduction Finite Element Analysis Program

-two-dimensional finite element computer program developed for the nonlinear heat
+Both SMAP-T2 and SMAP-T3 are advanced finite element computer programs developed for the nonlinear heat

-Program (TEMP).
-The program has been applied to various types of heat conduction problems
+The programs have been applied to various types of heat conduction problems

 including longterm heat flow from the high-level nuclear waste repository, power